List of counties in Kansas

-This is a list of counties in the U.S. state of Kansas.
-Select from the links at right to go directly to an article, or browse the listing below for additional information.
-Every license plate issued by the state contains the same two-letter abbreviation for the county in which its vehicle is registered.

-Overview

 Kansas has 105 counties, the fifth-highest total of any state.
 The first counties were established while Kansas was a Territory from May 30, 1854, until January 29, 1861, when Kansas became a state.
 Many of the counties in the eastern part of the state are named after prominent Americans from the late 18th and early-to-mid-19th centuries, while those in the central and western part of the state are named for figures in the American Civil War.
 Several counties throughout the state bear names of Native American origin.

 Wyandotte County and the city of Kansas City, and Greeley County and the city of Tribune, operate as unified governments.

+Every license plate issued by the state contains the same two-letter abbreviation for the county in which its vehicle is registered.
 The FIPS state code for Kansas is 20.